cozy-elixir/cozy_publisher/README.md

 ## An example

-Let's see a complete example using the default adapter.

-> The default adapter has Markdown and code highlighting support.
+Let's see a complete example using the default adapter, which has Markdown and code highlighting support.

 First add `nimble_publisher` and other required packages as dependencies: